Connecticut State Income Tax Information for Military Personnel and Veterans

 Moira was a nonresident for the taxable year.
 An apartment or house rented or owned for the entire taxable year at a permanent duty assignment qualifies as a permanent place of abode outside Connecticut.

-Same facts as in Example 2 but in the next year, Moira is temporarily assigned to a naval base in Florida for advanced training.
+Example 3: The facts apply as in Example 2, but in the next year, Moira is temporarily assigned to a naval base in Florida for advanced training.
 She gives up her apartment in San Diego and rents a house near the base in Florida.

 Moira is a Connecticut resident in that taxable year.
 A place of abode is not permanent if it is maintained only during a limited or temporary period or for a particular purpose.